yokoffing/ChatGPT-Prompts/README.md

 ### [Improvement](https://oneusefulthing.substack.com/i/105897054/always-ask-it-to-look-things-up)
 The answer is more sophisticated and the text is actually interesting to read.
 > * Write a paragraph about `eating a meal`.
 > * Look up the writing styles of Ruth Reichl and Anthony Bourdain.
-Use what you have learned to improve the paragraph.
+Use what you have learned to `improve the paragraph` [or] write `two` separate paragraphs each with their own styles.

 ### [Research](https://oneusefulthing.substack.com/i/104374113/ai-as-search-engine)
 > * Tell me about `online tracking from Big Tech companies`.